 “I am very grateful for these lessons.
 They fulfill a need that so many children are lacking in the educational process today” — Linda Davis, 2nd Grade Teacher

-Self-regulated learning (SRL) happens when a student takes responsibility for their own academic success by managing their resources like time, energy, thoughts and actions.
+Self-regulated learning (SRL) happens when a student takes responsibility for their own academic success by managing their resources like time, energy, thoughts, and actions.

-This process happens in three steps:
+Becoming self-regulated happens in three steps: